Passporting for Credit Institutions

 In accordance with Article 35 of the Capital Requirements Directive 2013/36/EC (CRD IV) any EEA credit institution wishing to exercise the freedom to provide services within another EEA Member State by establishing a branch shall notify the competent authorities of the home Member State of their intention to do so.

-For credit institutions within the SSM wishing to establish a branch /provide services outside the SSM; the ECB will be the home authority for significant banks and the NCA for less significant banks.
+For credit institutions within the SSM wishing to establish a branch /provide services within the SSM, the ECB will be the home authority for significant banks and the NCA for less significant banks.

 The Central Bank of Ireland will be the NCA in the appropriate circumstances outlined above.